-Air blade hand dryers use a technology that was pioneered by Mitsubishi in the 1990’s, this dryer was known as the Jet Towel and is now into its 9th generation.
-The dual jet blade airflow concept was advanced in the late 2000’s when the Dyson hand dryers entered the market.
-Today, you will find a large range of high-performance blade hand dryers from brands such as Dryflow, making selection harder.
-We can help guide you through the process.
-Call us on 0114 3540047 or scroll down to understand more.
-These types of units, like the Dyson dryers, have certainly improved the standard of all commercial hand dryers
+Blade or Air blade hand dryers as they are sometimes known use a technology that was pioneered by Mitsubishi in the 1990’s.
+The dual jet blade airflow concept was advanced in the late 2000’s when Dyson entered the market.
+Today, you will find many high-performance blade hand dryers from brands such as Dryflow, Mediclinics and Biodrier.
+At Intelligent you will find the largest range of different colours, finishes and styles.
+If you

-Airblade or jet blade dryers as they are often known differ from other hand dryers as they force airflow through a single or series of thin air outlets, usually from both sides, creating a powerful ‘blade’ of air.
-Rather than blowing the water off the hands, this technology scrapes water off the hands in a consistent, downward motion.
+Jet blade dryers as they are often known in that they force airflow through a single or series of thin air outlets, usually from both sides, creating a powerful ‘blade’ of air.
+Rather than blowing the water off the hands, this technology scrapes water off in a consistent, downward motion.
 The water is then collected in a trough and usually drained into a water tank.
 There is some difference between models, for some reason the Dyson Airblade has no collection tray, therefore you need to buy an optional extra drip tray to stop water from ending up on the floor.
 Mitsubishi, Biodrier, Mediclinics, and Dryflow models all have water catchment trays with anti-microbial plastics and are designed to prevent water splash down the side.

-The Dyson Airblade was the first dryer to integrate a HEPA filter into the design.
+Air Blade hand dryers were the first designs to integrate a HEPA filters.
 The air inlet pulls the airflow across a HEPA filter removing 99.99% of airborne particles and removing dust, bacteria, and viruses.
 All our blade hand dryers now include either a HEPA filter or a high-quality anti-bacterial filter.
 The Stealthforce and Jet force junior include UV-C lights to sterilize particles captured on the filter.

-They are more expensive because there is more material and they often need more powerful motors to power airflow to dry from both sides of the hands.
+They are more expensive because there is more material and they often need more powerful motors to create the airflow to dry from both sides of the hands.
 We have talked about the advantages of dry floors and often the performance is faster and more consistent, due to the back and front drying process.
-The reality is, really fast regular hand dryers will be comparable with most jet air blade hand dryers so it's really a matter of preference.
-Our entry-level option is the Jet force, Junior, at £259 + vat vs approximately 79.99 + vat for the Slimforce, which is our entry-level high-speed dryer.
+The reality is that fast regular, models will be comparable with most jet air blade hand dryers so it's really a matter of preference.
+Our entry-level option blade hand dryer is the Jet force Junior, at £269 + vat vs approximately 79.99 + vat for the Slimforce, which is our entry-level high-speed dryer.
 The running costs of blade dryers are negligible.
 If price is the deciding factor please see our low cost hand dryer section.

 If the dryer is being fitted in a very high traffic location, then look at the Mitsubishi Jet Towel Slim which has the best water capture, best reliability, and uses the least energy, The Dyson Airblade ab14 won’t let you down but you will need to add the water collection tray in high traffic areas or your cleaners will need to be constantly mopping the floors.
 As a budget option in a high traffic area, the Jet force Pro will cope with the demands but you will take a margin hit on dry time (15 secs as opposed to 10 secs).